 How is technology affecting our modern Thanksgiving food preparation?
 We now have apps for every task, including recipe search and storage with Paprika, shopping lists with Anylist, cocktail recipes with Lush, and wine pairings with HelloVino.
 Spotify even has a specialized “Turkey Timer,” which builds a custom playlist designed to last the entire length of time that your turkey will be in the oven.
 If you wanted, you could also use an app to order a Thanksgiving meal cooked for you.

-For 79% of Americans, their favorite part about hosting on this fall holiday is the leftovers, according to The Harris Poll.
 Believe it or not, leftovers have not been a part of Thanksgiving tradition forever.
 Multiple advancements in technology during the 1950s and 1960s led to the fixtures of our modern food storage experience such as refrigerators, microwaves and Tupperware.
 Without these advances, we’d miss out on the post-Turkey Day Turkey that we all know and love.

 Not all Thanksgiving traditions are built around food.
 Each family has different ways that they celebrate this day, but many watch football or the Macy’s Thanksgiving Day Parade on TV.
 Advancements in television technology brought these traditions into our homes.

 Current technology has also changed the ways in which Americans experience Thanksgiving.
 With Global Positioning Systems (GPS) and other navigation apps on our phones, you don’t have to argue about the best way to get to Grandma’s house.
 Or, if certain family members are unable to make it to the table, you can use applications like Skype or Facetime to include them in your celebration.

 No matter how your family celebrates Thanksgiving, odds are that technology has helped to make the day more convenient or special.
 These updates to traditions can be a part of what make certain holidays so special.